cookie-status/cookie-status-dev/content/firefox/_index.md

 ## Referrer

 The default referrer policy is `strict-origin-when-cross-origin`.
+More relaxed policies are not permitted.

 If the referring URL has a tracking parameter (e.g. `fbclid`), the `document.referrer` string is truncated to eTLD+1.